AUTOHIL/AutoHIL/README.md

 > nohup python main.py > log/process.log 2>&1 &
 ```

-The generated test scripts are stored in the corresponding FUNCTION module folders under the `IR2Script/` directory.
+The generated test scripts are stored in the corresponding module folders under the `IR2Script/` directory.

 ### Evaluation